The History of the Beechcraft Starship and Its (Sad) Ending

 The FAA is inherently and understandably cautious about certifying any radically new type of aircraft, especially one that is meant for commercial use.
 In being the first composite airframe, the Starship paved the way but also paid the price.

-The original design called for a max weight that was under the 12,500-pound FAA limit for non type rated operation.
-Unfortunately, when the FAA told Beechcraft that they must significantly strengthen the airframe’s design – just in case – prior to certification, that resulted in increased weight.
 The increased weight bumped the Starship over the limit, requiring the pilot to get a type rating.
 Many pilots choose to simply go with another aircraft that could be flown with a twin-engine rating instead.

 The FAA-driven re-design also caused a reduction in the original projected performance and an extended delivery timeline while buyers waited for the aircraft to log twice the normally required amount of test time to gain FAA certification.

-Robert Scherer loves his Starship and has devoted much of his life to keeping the remaining Starship fleet in the air.
+Robert Scherer loves his Starship and has devoted much of his life to keeping the remaining Beechcraft Starship fleet in the air.
 To this end, he purchased the entire parts inventory from Raytheon when they decommissioned their Starship fleet.
 Robert also keeps track of the locations and status of all fifty-three Starships.

-As of his most recent update, 5 of the Starships are privately owned and are in active service in Colorado, Oklahoma, Texas and Germany.
 Eight were donated to museums, 1 was donated to a collage, and another 4 were donated for composite testing.
 Private parties own 8 decommissioned Starships.

 When Raytheon decommissioned their fleet, they dismantled or destroyed the majority of their Starships along with any units they were able to buy back from private parties, although they do still have 2 registered aircraft located in Wichita, KS.
 Robert says that all told, 24 Starships have been confirmed dismantled or destroyed.
 Most of their remains are at the boneyard in Marana, AZ.